-Academic Programs: With so great academic programs to choose from, it’s easy to get involved.
+Academic Programs: With so many great academic programs to choose from, it’s easy to get involved.

 Wisconsin Alumni Research Foundation: An independent, non-profit foundation chartered to support research at the UW-Madison and the designated technology transfer organization for the university.
 WARF is a separate entity from the university but partners closely with it.

-ASM Internships: UW’s own student government in a great place to look for a for credit internship the focuses on government, advocacy or public polices issues.
+ASM Internships: UW’s own student government in a great place to look for a for credit internships that focuses on government, advocacy or public polices issues.

 International Internship Program (IIP): A campus office that both offers cultivated internship opportunities for UW-Madison students and general advising on international internships.
 They can help with questions about resources, programs, credit, insurance, funding, visas, and more.
 With IAP study abroad they offer the Worldwide Internship Program to offer credit for students interning abroad